After you register: Information, Journalism and Communication welcome week 2025 and more

 Once you register, you will gain access to the student handbook which provides more information on your modules and module selection.

-Important note: Introduction to programming
+Important note for postgraduate students: Introduction to programming

 Get involved!